 Unlike other spiders, Yellow Sac Spiders do not make or create webs, instead create sac silk in the path, which they travel in the daytime like in the corners of the wall, door opening, and wall joints.
 But what about their bites?
 Are they dangerous to humans?

 Amongst the wide range of species available on this planet, there is a great diversity of spiders.
-One of the common spiders found is yellow sac spider.
+One of the common spiders found in the United States is the yellow sac spider.
 However, these creatures are located in very dark places like close boxes in houses and non-ventilated areas.

 Unlike other spiders, these creatures do not make or create webs, instead create sac silk in the path, which they travel in the daytime like in the corners of the wall, door opening, and wall joints.
 Female sac spider usually lays 30 to 48 eggs and put silk over them.